philou/philou.github.com/_posts/2023-04-26-a-quality-view-workshop-to-discuss-technical-excellence.markdown

 > Following the workshop, we did some actions regarding documentation and API simplification.
 (A Tech Lead)

-**Building a quality view as a team is an occasion to discuss crucial yet overlooked topics.**
+**Building a Quality View as a team is an occasion to discuss crucial yet overlooked topics.**

 Technical excellence in engineering falls in this class of topics!
 In our case, the starting point was onboarding, but people talked about: